JupyterJones/lbry-desktop/README.md

 If you _really_ think something might have gone wrong, you can force your repo to clear everything that doesn't match the repo with `git reset --hard HEAD && git clean -fxd && git pull -r`

 ## Docker
-docker build -t <dockerhubname>/lbry .
+docker build -t dockerhubname/lbry .

-This will start the docker and enter it.
+Then you can start the docker and enter the container with.
-$ docker run --name=lbryapp -it -p 1337:1337 jacknorthrup/lbry:latest bash
+$ docker run --name=lbryapp -it -p 1337:1337 dockerhubname/lbry:latest bash
-When inside run yarn dev:web-server   (this will also take a few minutes to start) root@<container>:/app# yarn dev:web-server
+When inside run yarn dev:web-server   (this will also take a few minutes to start) root@container:/app# yarn dev:web-server

 # OR all-in-one: (this will also take a few minutes to start)
-$ docker run --name=lbryapp -it -p 1337:1337 jacknorthrup/lbry:latest yarn dev:web-server
+$ docker run --name=lbryapp -it -p 1337:1337 dockerhubname/lbry:latest yarn dev:web-server

 Then use browser to open http://localhost:1337/

+When using a container 'name' the app may be restarted with: docker restart lbryapp
+Give it time, the 'restart' hooks up the ports and you can open localhost:1337 When you 'restart' you will not be inside the container

 To look at the docker running:
 $ docker ps